NEUROIMAGING / MAGNETIC RESONANCE

 - thanks to chelation, acute toxicity is reduced, and the elimination rate is increased ⇒ the chance of long-term toxicity is reduced

-- all agents have low osmolarity; unmetabolized complexes are excreted by the kidneys
+- all agents have low osmolarity and unmetabolized complexes are excreted by the kidneys

-- the GBCAs are commonly very well tolerated; however, two concerns on their biological safety profile emerged – the risk of NSF and the deposition and retention of gadolinium in the brain and other organs
+- whole GBCAs are generally well tolerated, two concerns have emerged regarding their biological safety profile: the risk of Nephrogenic Systemic Fibrosis (NSF) and the deposition and retention of gadolinium in the brain and other organs

 Classification of contrast agents